 “Yes, it’s this.
 My sin is forgiven,” Sokhem confirmed.

 In the beginning, Sokhem’s family pushed back against his decision.
 “It was very hard for me to become a Christian,” he shared.
 “My wife doesn’t believe.
 She doesn’t rely on God; she depends on herself. …Step by step, until now, God is working with her.”

 His relatives in the province asked what was wrong with him.
 “Why do you believe [in God]?
 It’s not our religion.
 Why do you do this?”

 “My mother-in-law, my father, my mother—they don’t believe in Christ.
 It’s me alone,” Sokhem said.
 “But I keep telling them the gospel.”

 After graduating with a university degree, Sokhem spent two years working at an acclaimed international school.
 During that time, he dreamed about a job where he could serve the Lord completely.
 “I wanted to be with kids who were broken, who had no father, no mother, who were poor, who didn’t have proper education,” he said.
-Then he heard about OM MTI.

 *Name changed for security

 Nicole James is a world traveller and writer for OM International, based in the US.
 She’s passionate about partnering with believers to communicate the ways God is working across the globe.
 In her free time, you’ll find her biking, paddle boarding or curling up with coffee and a good book.